 * Wash your hands with warm soapy water before touching your skincare products or your face

-* Use a clean applicator instead of dipping your fingers into a bottle or powder.
-Purchase creams in a tube or pump-top bottle if possible, or use an applicator to apply.
+* Use a clean applicator instead of dipping your fingers into a bottle or powder or purchase creams in a tube or pump-top bottle.

 * To help jog your memory, put little stickers on your cosmetic and skin-care items and write the date of opening on the sticker.

 * Replace mascara every two to three months.
 Don’t attempt to wash the wand and then return it to the bottle, and don’t push extra air into the tube by pumping the brush up and down inside the container.

 * Wash makeup brushes at least once a month to remove dead skin cells and old makeup.
 Wash with a mild soap and rinse thoroughly with clear water and air dry.
 Wash your eyelash curler with soap or a spray with hydrogen peroxide after every use to keep it bacteria-free.

 * Replace lipsticks and balms every six months or sooner.
 Avoid the temptation to share lip products.
 Throw it out if you get a cold sore.

 * Sharpen eye and lip pencils regularly to remove the outer layer, which may be contaminated with bacteria.

 * Move open cosmetics and makeup brushes away from the toilet if you keep your cosmetics in the bathroom.
 Each time the toilet is flushed, a fine mist is emitted, which can spread bacteria to your products.
 I know it isn’t pleasant to think about, but it’s definitely worse not to!
 This goes for your toothbrush, too.